-- (D) The records of meetings of the quality assurance committee by this rule are not required subject to be disclosure to the director.
-The nursing home shall will document, and the director shall verify through interviews with committee members and, as necessary, direct care staff, that: - (1) The home has a quality assurance committee which addresses quality concerns; - (2) Staff know how to access that process; and - (3) The committee has established a protocol or method for addressing specific quality problems in the nursing home that the home believes to have now been resolved. - (E) Good faith attempts by the committee to identify and correct quality deficiencies will not be used as a basis for sanctions. - (F) The administrator is obligated to ensure that the nursing home participate in at least one quality improvement project every two years from those approved by the department of aging through the nursing home quality initiative established under section 173.60 of the Revised Code.
+- (D) The records of meetings of the quality assurance committee by this rule are not required subject to be disclosed to the director.
+The nursing home shall will document, and the director shall will verify through interviews with committee members and, as necessary, direct care staff, that: - (1) The home has a quality assurance committee which addresses quality concerns; - (2) Staff know how to access that process; and - (3) The committee has established a protocol or method for addressing specific quality problems in the nursing home that the home believes to have now been resolved. - (E) Good faith attempts by the committee to identify and correct quality deficiencies will not be used as a basis for sanctions. - (F) The administrator is obligated to ensure that the nursing home participate in at least one quality improvement project every two years per section 3721.07 of the Revised Code.